Subhransu-De/git-grabber/README.md

 ## Features

-- Clone all repositories of an github user
+- Clone all repositories of an github user or organization

 ## Installation